 Elizabethtown is a medium-sized city located in the state of Kentucky.
 With a population of 30,289 people and eight constituent neighborhoods, Elizabethtown is the 11th largest community in Kentucky.

-Unlike some cities, Elizabethtown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elizabethtown are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elizabethtown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elizabethtown is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Elizabethtown who work in office and administrative support (13.20%), sales jobs (10.11%), and food service (7.54%).

 Also of interest is that Elizabethtown has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Elizabethtown is somewhat higher than in the average US city of 21.84%: 28.59% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Elizabethtown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.59% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Elizabethtown in 2018 was $29,771, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,084 for a family of four.
 However, Elizabethtown contains both very wealthy and poor people as well.